lavague-ai/LaVague/contributing.md

 - Use a descriptive title
 - [Link](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to the issue you were working on in the PR
-- Add any relevant information to the description that you think may help the maintainers review your code
+- Add any relevant information to the description that you could help us review your code
 - [Rebase your branch](https://docs.github.com/en/get-started/using-git/about-git-rebase) against the latest version of `main`.
 - **Coming soon** Check your branch passes all GitHub actions pass.